 - CRM data quality

 A CRM usage review is as important as having high-quality data in your CRM.

-The usage review tells you how many of your employees are using the system and how they are using it.
+The usage review tells you how successful your CRM implementation is.
+For example, many of your employees are using the system and how they are using it.
 If only 50 percent of your employees log in to the CRM, the data might not be as valuable as when all your employees use the CRM and log their activities.

 When is the best time to do a CRM audit?